 Our proactive approach doesn’t stop there.
 PIA continues to serve our clients through:

 (GLI), also known as commercial general liability (CGL) insurance, can help protect your

 business if someone sues you for causing property damage or bodily injury.

 A series of policies that provide either property protection coverage or liability coverage for

 property owners. can include homeowners, renters, flood, and earthquake insurance.

-A type of business insurance that provides benefits to employees who suffer work-related injuries or illnesses.
-Specifically, this insurance helps pay for medical care, wages from lost work time and more
+Business insurance that provides benefits to employees who suffer work-related injuries or illnesses.
+Specifically, this insurance helps pay for medical care, wage loss, and death benefits.

 Legally binding contracts that ensure obligations are met—or in the case of failure, that recompense will be paid to cover the missed obligations.
 Surety bonds can be used to ensure government contracts are completed, to cover losses arising from a court case or to protect a company from employee dishonesty.